sptramer/sptramer/README.md

 Currently, I work on [Open 3D Engine](https://www.o3de.org/).
 Would you like to help game developers build a better world based on open source software, where production pipelines can be better controled and separated, and technical stacks can be shared?
 I encourage you to contribute to [code](https://github.com/o3de/o3de) or [docs](https://github.com/o3de/o3de.org).

-Oh yes.
-Fist of the White Lotus is the best Shaw Brothers movie.
-You should probably watch it sometime.

 ## GitHub gamification

 [![sptramer GitHub stats](https://github-readme-stats.vercel.app/api?username=sptramer)](https://github.com/anuraghazra/github-readme-stats)